andrewchambers/asymcrypt/README.md

 Generate public or private keys, sign, verify, encrypt or decrypt data.
 Simple, reliable and auditable.
 The tool does zero memory allocations during usage, so it should be very fast.

+Internally the tool uses the nacl cryptography API.

 # USAGE

 ```